vitorccs/huskylens-line-tracking-car/README.md

 ## About PlatformIO IDE
 This is a [Platform IO IDE](https://platformio.org/platformio-ide) project coded in C++.

 Platform IO is a plugin for Microsoft Virtual Studio Code.
-It is a more robust IDE compared to official Arduino IDE.
-It also allows us to easily create our own private libraries and use a more object oriented code.
+It is a more robust IDE compared to official Arduino IDE which makes easy to create our own private libraries and use a better object-oriented design.

 ## About the code
 The parameters can be customized in the `main.cpp`